kavia-common/career-pathway-navigator-278563-278572/README.md

 - DATABASE_URL (optional): defaults to sqlite:///./data/app.db
 - ALLOW_ALL_CORS (optional): "true" by default, allows all origins without credentials.
 - ALLOWED_CORS_ORIGINS (optional): comma-separated origins used when ALLOW_ALL_CORS is not true.

+Security note
+- Roadmap endpoints use a user_identifier string provided by the frontend as a demo stub.
+This is NOT authentication.
+- Do not send secrets or PII.
+Inputs are validated/sanitized server-side.
+- For production, integrate real authentication and scoping.

 Seeding and Data Notes
 - On startup, the service always runs idempotent seeding for roles/skills/recommendations.